GoogleChrome/web.dev/src/site/content/en/media/media-file-basics/index.md

 You might think that you can take a raw file from a video camera and just upload it to the web as-is.
-Indeed, video streaming sites such as [YouTube] or [Vimeo] let you do just that, and even provide live-streaming capabilities—typically by connecting to your cameras HDMI port and then processing it through a capture card.
+Indeed, video streaming sites such as [YouTube] or [Vimeo] let you do just that, and even provide live-streaming capabilities—typically by connecting to your camera's HDMI port and then processing it through a capture card.
 These services greatly simplify video processing and uploading, which includes generating the many files and manifests needed for adaptive streaming and various resolutions.
 Plus the many other complicated and nuanced requirements that make self-hosting a bit of a chore.
-Preparing and serving a video from your own site, and likely a separate media server, is a bit more complicated that just uploading a raw camera file if you care how your users experience your site.
+Preparing and serving a video from your own site, and likely a separate media server, is a bit more complicated than just uploading a raw camera file if you care how your users experience your site.

 Video files come in a variety of formats.
 The format that comes off your camera is